I want to introduce you to several powerful tools of the mind.

 I discovered, that by changing the tracks that were playing in my head - by changing my self talk - I removed the resistance, I performed much better and best of all - I felt better.

 As I originally had no experience of mindfulness based tools of the mind, nor did I have the time to master them, I used a Self Talk CD programme.
-Have a look at this video.

 (2) Can you switch into "peak-performance mode" instantly and on demand whenever you need to?